KimRass/warehouse/Cloud Computing/README.md

 - VMs have many benefits.
 These include the ability to run different operating systems on the same server, more efficient and cost-effective utilization of physical resources, and faster server provisioning.
 On the flip side, each VM contains an OS image, libraries, applications, and more, and therefore can become quite large.
 #### Container
 - Just as shipping industries use physical containers to isolate different cargos—for example, to transport in ships and trains—software development technologies increasingly use an approach called containerization.
-- A standard package of software—known as a container—bundles an application’s code together with the related configuration files and libraries, and with the dependencies required for the app to run.
-This allows developers and IT pros to deploy applications seamlessly across environments.
+- ***A standard package of software—known as a container—bundles an application’s code together with the related configuration files and libraries, and with the dependencies required for the app to run.
+This allows developers and IT pros to deploy applications seamlessly across environments.***
-- The problem of an application failing to run correctly when moved from one environment to another is as old as software development itself.
-Such problems typically arise due to differences in configuration underlying library requirements and other dependencies.
+- ***The problem of an application failing to run correctly when moved from one environment to another is as old as software development itself.
+Such problems typically arise due to differences in configuration underlying library requirements and other dependencies.***
-- Containers address this problem by providing a lightweight, immutable infrastructure for application packaging and deployment. ***An application or service, its dependencies, and its configuration are packaged together as a container image.
+- ***Containers address this problem by providing a lightweight, immutable infrastructure for application packaging and deployment.
+An application or service, its dependencies, and its configuration are packaged together as a container image.
 The containerized application can be tested as a unit and deployed as a container image instance to the host operating system.***
 - ***This way, containers enable developers and IT professionals to deploy applications across environments with little or no modification.***
-- ***A container virtualizes the underlying OS and causes the containerized app to perceive that it has the OS—including CPU, memory, file storage, and network connections—all to itself.*** Because the differences in underlying OS and infrastructure are abstracted, as long as the base image is consistent, ***the container can be deployed and run anywhere.*** For developers, this is incredibly attractive.
 - ***Since containers share the host OS, they don’t need to boot an OS or load libraries.
 This enables containers to be much more efficient and lightweight.*** Containerized applications can start in seconds, and many more instances of the application can fit onto the machine as compared to a VM scenario.
 The shared OS approach has the added benefit of reduced overhead when it comes to maintenance, such as patching and updates.
 - ***Though containers are portable, they’re constrained to the operating system they’re defined for.
 For example, a container for Linux can’t run on Windows, and vice versa.***
 ## OS (Operating System)